thiagodp/concordialang/README.md

 To generate and run the test again, just repeat the last command.

 > 👉 Remember, this is just a "hello word".
-Concordia has much, much more to offer!
+Concordia has *much more* to offer!

 ## 👁 See Also